RandyOfosu/goldenconvos/_posts/1995-02-02-audioseries.md

 Om mijn bericht af te sluiten zal ik de woorden gebruiken van Jordan Peterson:

->"*Life is eternal suffering, that is why you should find things that are worth suffering.*"
+>"*Life is eternal suffering, that is why you should find things that are worth the suffering.*"